What is Fleet Insurance?

-When an accident does occur no matter how minor always advise your insurance broker immediately.
-Failure to do so maybe thinking that the other party will not take action may well result in a hefty bill some time later for such things as a replacement vehicle, solicitor costs and vehicle storage fees.
+When an accident does occur no matter how minor it is always important to advise your broker immediately.
+Failure to do so in thinking maybe that the other party will not take action may well result in a hefty bill some time later for such things as a replacement vehicle, solicitor costs and vehicle storage fees.
 All of these most likely could have been either reduced or removed had your broker been informed at the time of the accident.
 The end result could be a claim that is significantly higher that it would have been had the incident been reported in a timely manner.
 Remember your policy costs are partly based on your claims history, as such it makes sense to take all steps to reduce your actual claims and thus keep a lid on future policy renewal costs.

 Do you know your fleet’s claims performance?